KudzieChase/KudzieChase/README.md

 ⌘ If you're looking for something to read.
 You can check out my articles on [Medium](https://medium.com/@KudzieChase).
 I will make time to move my content to a personal blog :D

 ⚡️ Fun fact: I suck at naming things.
-Hence why it took me 2 years to come up with a name for my music player side project lol.
+Hence the reason why it took me 2 years to come up with a name for my music player side project lol.
 But the periodic table of elements has always been a huge help.